bugzmanov/nes_ebook/src/chapter_6_4.md

 A single tile can be drawn using only one palette from the palette table.
 For background tiles, the last 64 bytes of each nametable are reserved for assigning a specific palette to a part of the background.
 This section is called an attribute table.

-A byte in an attribute table controls palettes for 4 meta-tiles. (a meta tile is a space composed of 4x4 tiles) A byte is composed of four 2bits blocks.
+A byte in an attribute table controls palettes for 4 neighboring meta-tiles. (a meta tile is a space composed of 2x2 tiles) To say it another way, 1 byte controlls which palettes are used for 4x4 tile blocks or 32x32 pixels
+A byte is split into four 2bits blocks.
 And each block is assigning a background palette for four neighboring tiles.

 <div style="text-align:center"><img src="./images/ch6.4/image_6_attribute_table.png" width="70%"/></div>